Erectile Dysfunction and Diabetes

 Diabetic Vasculopathy (Blood Vessel Damage)

 Chronically elevated blood glucose damages the endothelium (inner lining) of blood vessels throughout the body.
-In the penis, this reduces nitric oxide production by the endothelial cells — the key trigger for the smooth muscle relaxation and blood inflow that produce an erection.
-The small penile arteries are particularly vulnerable because they are already small; even modest arterial narrowing has a disproportionate functional effect.
-Diabetic vasculopathy is essentially accelerated, micro-vessel atherosclerosis.
+In the penis, this reduces nitric oxide production by endothelial cells — the key trigger for smooth muscle relaxation and blood inflow that produce an erection.
+The small penile arteries are particularly vulnerable; even modest arterial narrowing has a disproportionate functional effect.

 Diabetic Neuropathy (Nerve Damage)

 Peripheral and autonomic neuropathy affect many diabetic men.
-The cavernous nerves — which carry the signals that trigger blood inflow to the penis — are vulnerable to diabetic nerve damage.
+The cavernous nerves — which carry signals that trigger blood inflow to the penis — are vulnerable to diabetic nerve damage.
 When these signals are impaired, even intact blood vessels may not respond adequately to stimulation.
-Autonomic neuropathy also reduces the sensitivity of erogenous stimulation.
-Diabetic neuropathy tends to develop gradually and is strongly correlated with duration of diabetes and degree of glycaemic control.
+Diabetic neuropathy correlates with duration of diabetes and degree of glycaemic control.

 Hormonal Disruption

-Type 2 diabetes is strongly associated with lower testosterone levels, through multiple mechanisms including obesity-driven conversion of testosterone to oestrogen, insulin resistance, and hypothalamic-pituitary dysfunction.
+Type 2 diabetes is strongly associated with lower testosterone levels through multiple mechanisms: obesity-driven conversion of testosterone to oestrogen, insulin resistance, and hypothalamic-pituitary dysfunction.
 Low testosterone reduces libido and may impair erectile function directly.
-Testosterone testing is an important part of the ED assessment in diabetic men.
+Testosterone testing is an important part of ED assessment in diabetic men.

 Type 1 vs Type 2 Diabetes and ED